alexeygumirov/external-monitor-brightness/README.md

 The application reads the dawn, sunrise, dusk and sunset times for a specified location and adjusts the brightness of the connected monitors gradually.
 From dawn to (sunrise + offset) time brightness is gradually increased from the night brightness to the day brightness.
 From (sunset - offset) to dusk time brightness is gradually decreased from the day brightness to the night brightness.
 The offset is set to 60 minutes by default, but can be changed.

-Number of steps for the brightness change is set to 5, but can be set beteween 1 and 10.
-One step means that brightness is changed at the time close to the dawn to a day brighness value and at the time close to dusk to a night brighness value.
+Number of steps for the brightness change is set to 5, but can be set between 1 and 10.
+"One-step change" means that brightness changes at the time close to the dawn to a day brightness value and at the time near dusk to the night brightness value.

-To monitor and adjust brighness the application starts a cron job that runs every 15 minutes.
+To monitor and adjust brightness the application starts a `cron` job that runs every 15 minutes.
 Job launch interval can also be changed.

 > For more details about the parameters see the [Configuration](#configuration) and [Options](#options) sections.